helium/docs/docs/governance/staking-with-realms.md

 ## Creating a Stake

-Anyone with HNT, MOBILE or IOT in their Helium Wallet App or Solana-compatible browser wallet can be used (such as Phantom orBackpack).
+Anyone with HNT, MOBILE, or IOT in their Helium Wallet App or Solana-compatible browser wallet can be used (such as Phantom orBackpack).

 While staking IOT or MOBILE tokens is possible through their respective subDAOs, those positions are